goodeggs/payments/README.md

 paypal
 ======

-A simple wrapper for the paypal http api.
+A simple wrapper for the payments http api.

 install
 ------
-    npm install paypal
+    npm install payments

 usage
 ------